rebecca-kurtis/portfolio/README.md

-# Cover Letter App
+# Portfolio App

-Normal cover letters tend to be a bit boring so I created a cover letter site that also functions as my portfolio and will be customized for each company!
-This has been deployed with Vercel - You can view it [here](https://cover-letter-app-sigma.vercel.app/)!
+I created a standard portfolio site to showcase some of my skills and recent projects!
+This has been deployed with Vercel - You can view it [here](https://portfolio-rebecca-kurtis.vercel.app/)!

 Front End Stack: HTML, CSS, NextJS, React, TypeScript